Kitware/CMake/Help/manual/cmake-file-api.7.rst

   target.

   This field was added in codemodel version 2.9.
-Abstract targets were not included anywhere in file API replies in codemodel version 2.8 and earlier.
+Abstract targets were not included in codemodel version 2.8 and earlier.

 ``backtrace``
   Optional member that is present when a CMake language backtrace to